ptranalex/ptranalex.github.io/_posts/2024-12-08-lay-off-look-back.md

 > “Sometimes life subtracts before it multiplies.”

-It was a Wednesday — one of those rare work-from-home days we quietly looked forward to.
+It was a Tuesday — one of those rare work-from-home days we quietly looked forward to.
 But that morning, an unexpected **company-wide town hall** asked everyone to come in.

 The Saigon office was unusually still.